-Semester long programs are offered in Washington, D.C. and Guatemala.
+Semester long programs are offered in Chicago, Guatemala, and Washington, D.C.
 Semester long programs include classes which fulfill some of your general education requirements.

 Live with Guatemalan families in Guatemala City, take classes through the Central American Study and Service program and complete a field placement.

 Washington Community Scholars' Center (WCSC) - (15 semester hours)